ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 ## Conclusion ##

 Target 1 had many substantial vulnerabilities.
 The quickest methods to increase the security of Target 1 is to update to the latest version of Wordpress, close extra ports, and apply account lockouts.
-Target 2 was better protected but still allowed a backdoor and an easily guessed root user password.
-Change the password on the root account and update Wordpress to the latest version.
+Target 2 was better protected but still allowed a backdoor, an easily guessed root user password, and an outdated version of software that was exploitable.
+Change the password on the root account, and update Wordpress and MySQL to the latest version.
 Also, on both Target 1 & 2, create & use a non-privileged account for the MySQL database.